 Why It Matters

-Improving affordability is key to achieving a next-generation health system that works better for everyone.
+Improving affordability is key to creating a modern, high-performing health system that works better for everyone.
 Findings from new UnitedHealth Group research reveal that 70% of routine diagnostic imaging tests performed annually in hospital outpatient departments are for non-complex, commercially insured individuals who have access to lower-cost, diagnostic imaging facilities close to home.
 Selecting the optimal site of care for diagnostic imaging would:

 The high price of diagnostic imaging in hospital outpatient departments compared to stand-alone imaging centers or physician offices.